UPPMAX/LLM-workshop/docs/day3/tools.md

 - RAG (sometimes considered separate)
 - Image generation

+### Model Context Protocol (MCP)
+- Standard for how to interface with tools
+- MCP Clients are those which want to use a tool
+- MCP Server is what handles the tool
+- By following the protocol, you don't need an implementation per server-client combination

 ## Interfaces
 - How to different part interface with each other
     - Human and LLM